A Discrete Variational Derivation of Accelerated Methods in Optimization: Simulations

-These oscillations where the trajectories pass by the minimum of the objective function back and forth, and the fact that NAG oscillates less than CM slightly outperforming it are common aspects of all the simulations performed.
-For this reason, we focus solely on NAG methods for the proposed objective functions in Fig. \ref{fig:comparison_methods}, where several aspects are worth to note.
+Similarly we observe in Fig. \ref{fig:comparison_cmnag_yatf} that NAG oscillates less than PHB/CM.
+Each downward peak corresponds to the trajectory passing by the minimum of the YATF.
+In fact, the trajectories shown in Fig. \ref{fig:comparison_cmnag_yatf_trajectory} correspond to the first peak in blue of Fig. \ref{fig:comparison_cmnag_yatf}.
+These oscillations where the trajectories pass by the minimum of the objective function back and forth, and the fact that NAG oscillates less than PHB/CM slightly outperforming it are common aspects of all the simulations performed, reason why in the remaining figures we focus solely on NAG methods, where several aspects are worth to note.